dtinit/dtinit.github.io/about.md

   <div>
     <h2>Keep up with DTI</h2>
     <p>
       The scope of data portability is as broad and diverse as user data itself.
 We welcome you to join us in our efforts.
-To follow along with DTI’s work going forward, please sign up below.
+To follow along with DTI’s work via our newsletter, please sign up below.
     </p>
     <div id="mc_embed_shell">
       <div id="mc_embed_signup">